Conscendotechnologies/Pro-Code/.roo/rules-Salesforce_Agent/path-creation.md

 - **Deploy ONLY ONCE with the complete, finalized path XML.**
 - **WAIT for deployment completion before confirming success.**

+### Dry Run Before Deployment (Pre-check)

+- Before executing the deployment, perform a dry run using the same deployment command with the `--dry-run` flag.
+- If you have multiple path files to deploy, perform a single consolidated dry run for all of them at once by including all intended targets in one command along with `--dry-run`.

 ## Path Activation

 - Paths are automatically activated when `<active>true</active>` is set in the XML.